damian-andrzej/docker_flask_webapp/README.md

  - requirements.txt

- file placed into app directory that contains all library that need to be included to properly execute code<br>Actually file contains only one line<br>
+ file placed into app directory and contains all libraries that need to be included to properly execute code<br>Actually file contains only one line<br>
  `flask`

 ## Configuration